jeromehue/PLD-COMP/README.md

 ## Tests
 Run tests with `make test`.<br/>
-Complete test results will go into `tests/out/`.
+Detailed test results will go into `tests/out/`.